What Are the Types of Nursing Careers and Nursing Jobs?

 Nurses play a vital role in our healthcare sector, serving in many types of nursing careers to care for today’s patients.
 Registered Nurses are a key part of medical teams, along with physicians and other healthcare specialists.

-Specialty areas.
-There are many types of nursing careers.
+There are many specialty types of nursing jobs and nursing careers.
 Nursing duties and titles typically reflect the medical field RNs work in and the patients they work with.
 For example, an oncology nurse works with cancer patients or a geriatric nurse may work with elderly patients.
 Some careers in nursing can combine one or more areas of practice: A pediatric oncology nurse will work with children and teens who have cancer.

-Here are examples of some of the many types of nursing careers and positions that Registered Nurses with a Bachelor of Science in Nursing (BSN) degree can choose to work in:
+Here are examples of some of the many types of nursing jobs, nursing careers, and positions that Registered Nurses with a Bachelor of Science in Nursing (BSN) degree can choose to work in:

 - Addiction nurses care for patients who need help to overcome addictions to alcohol, drugs and other substances.